The Learning Center offers FREE tutoring to all currently enrolled UW-Washington County students.

 Our goal is to enhance student learning outside of the classroom setting.
 Tutors are available for writing, math, and other academic areas based on student need.
 Tutors are hired because they have an interest in helping others and have been recommended by faculty as a good candidate.
 All tutors must go through a mandatory training session and maintain their own academic success.
 Tutors are available on a walk-in basis only.

 Interested in learning more about becoming a peer tutor?
-Complete a Tutor Application and return it to the Learning Center Coordinator in room 306.
+Complete a Tutor Application and return it to Eric Harding in the Library.

 How do I get help from a tutor?